Study Creative Writing and Publishing and learn to shape stories, information and ideas for print and digital.

 Interested in applying?

-We also welcome applications from students who demonstrate real commitment to their writing.
+We welcome applications from students who demonstrate real commitment to their writing.
 This commitment may be expressed in publications, awards, and/or engagement with the Apprentice of Fine Arts in Creative Writing.

 We accept a wide range of qualifications for entry to our undergraduate programmes.
 The main ones are listed below.
-Applicants without a relevant Level 3 qualification in English will be considered but will be required to submit a piece of their own creative writing as part of the selection process.

-• Access to HE courses – typical offers for applicants with Access to HE will be the Access to HE Diploma or Access to HE Certificate (60 credits, 45 of which must be Level 3, at Merit or higher).
-Applicants will need to demonstrate a strong interest in Creative Writing in their personal statement and may be asked to provide a piece of their own creative writing.
+• Access to HE courses – Access to HE Diploma or Access to HE Certificate (60 credits, 45 of which must be Level 3, at Merit or higher).
+No specific subject required.

 If you don’t meet the entry requirements above, we may be able to accept your prior learning or experience from outside of formal education.
 See our Accreditation of Prior Learning (APL) page to learn more.